Distribution of primes of split reductions for abelian surfaces: Proof of the Theorems and Corollaries

-respectively.
 The converse is also true for degree 1 primes.
 Therefore,

-We note that two major steps are involved in advancing the upper bounds.
-One is splitting the character sum $S(\ell_1\ell_2)$ into two parts.
-The crucial benefit for this proccess is that we will get a cancellation of the main term based on the following observations obtained by invoking Proposition \ref{countings} (ii) and the Chinese Remainder Theorem:
+Before presenting the proof, we want to point out that it is the following two key steps that help advance the upper bounds.
+One is splitting the character sum $S(\ell_1\ell_2)$ into $\pi_{A, 1}(x)$ and $\pi_{A, -1}(x)$ as shown in (\ref{S-pi-bound}), which gives us a cancellation of the main terms between the two functions based on the following computations (see Proposition \ref{countings} (ii)):